 Ensure you have the following details with you while starting.

 Once the professional seller account is ready, you need to identify if the products you sell require approval or not.
 If required, you need to get approval from Amazon.

-Once you set your Amazon account, log in to your Shopify account and add Amazon sales channel to your Shopify store.
+Once you set your Amazon account, log in to your Shopify account and add the Amazon sales channel to your Shopify store.

 Go to Shopify, click on the + button in the Sales channel section.
 Go to Amazon by the Shopify section and click on ‘Learn More.’

 On the last page, select ‘Connect to Amazon’ to add your Amazon sales channel to the Shopify store.